 The third thing I noticed during my 15 minute research project is the striking similarity between the two drawings that depict a circle over the head of a non-human creature.
 According to the book of Abraham, the circle represents a crown of eternal light upon his head:

-Joseph wasn’t just randomly making stuff up in the facsimiles.
+In my humble opinion, Joseph wasn’t just randomly making stuff up in the facsimiles.

 Yes, we know that in Nauvoo Joseph possibly had access to a large library of occult books which possibly include Barrett’s The Magus and possibly lots of information about ancient texts.